ClassiCube/MCGalaxy/README.md

 **Setup**
 -----------------
 Download the latest MCGalaxy release [from here](https://github.com/UnknownShadow200/MCGalaxy/releases)
 * Windows: You need to install .NET framework 4.0.
-Windows 8/10 already have this included.
+Windows 8/10/11 already have this included.
+* macOS:   You need to install the [Mono framework](https://www.mono-project.com).
-* Linux/macOS: You need to install the [Mono framework](https://www.mono-project.com).
+* Linux:   You need to install the [Mono framework](https://www.mono-project.com). (or just `apt install mono-complete` if on Ubuntu)

 Run **MCGalaxy.exe** for a graphical interface, or run **MCGalaxyCLI.exe** for command line only.